wgsl-analyzer/wgsl-analyzer/README.md

 ## Design

 The design is heavily inspired (and in large parts copied from) [rust-analyzer](https://github.com/rust-lang/rust-analyzer).

-See [rust-analyzer/docs/dev/architecture.md](https://github.com/rust-lang/rust-analyzer/blob/master/docs/dev/architecture.md) for a summary of the architecture.
+See [wgsl-analyzer architecture](https://wgsl-analyzer.github.io/book/contributing/architecture.html) for a summary of the architecture.

+(Also see [rust-analyzer architecture](https://rust-analyzer.github.io/book/contributing/architecture.html) for a summary of the original architecture.)

 ## Development